alexfanqi/jittor-fid/README.md

 To compute the FID score between two datasets, where images of each dataset are contained in an individual folder:
 ```
-python -m pytorch_fid path/to/dataset1 path/to/dataset2
+python -m jittor_fid path/to/dataset1 path/to/dataset2
 ```

 To run the evaluation on GPU, use the flag `--device cuda:N`, where `N` is the index of the GPU to use.